Georgia Peace Project

 Sample Schedule

-Tuesday, June 24: Welcome to Tbilisi
+Tuesday, June 30: This Is Tbilisi

 Lunch and dinner included.